gantry/docs/pages/01.gantry5/01.basics/08.updating-themes/docs.md

 Your theme's files are contained within the theme's directory.
 For example, the Hydrogen theme's files can be found in `ROOT/wp-content/themes/g5_hydrogen/`.
 Once you have downloaded the updated version, you can unpack it and begin replacing the files within your existing version, adding new files and/or directories, and deleting any files deleted in the updated version while keeping the `custom` directory intact.

 Alternatively, you can rename your existing theme folder (for example change it to `g5_hydrogen_old`).
-And then unpack and upload the new version to the `ROOT/wp-content/themes/`.
+And then unpack and upload the new version to the `ROOT/wp-content/themes/` directory.
 You'll then want to transfer the `custom` directory (and it's contents) from the old version of the theme to the new updated theme.

 After you have done this, make sure you clear the WordPress / Gantry cache completely and test your site.